City Guide for: Charleston, South Carolina, United States

 Transportation

 Charleston offers several transportation options for getting around.
 The Charleston Area Regional Transportation Authority (CARTA) provides bus service throughout the city and surrounding areas.
-While there is no subway or tram system, CARTA's DASH (Downtown Area Shuttle) offers free service within the downtown peninsula, making it easy to access popular attractions.
-Rideshare services like Uber and Lyft are readily available.
-Walking is also a great way to explore the historic downtown area, but be prepared for some distance if you plan to see multiple sites.
-Consider renting a bike for a leisurely way to see the city.
+While there is no subway or tram system, CARTA operates the free Downtown Area Shuttle (DASH) which is a convenient way to navigate the historic district.
+Taxis and ride-sharing services like Uber and Lyft are also readily available.
+Walking is a great way to explore the historic downtown area, but consider using other transportation options for longer distances.

 Airport

-Charleston International Airport (CHS) is located approximately 12 miles (19 kilometers) northwest of downtown Charleston.
-Transportation options from the airport include taxis, rideshare services (Uber and Lyft), and rental cars.
-CARTA also provides bus service from the airport to downtown Charleston, although it may require transfers and take longer than other options.
+Charleston International Airport (CHS) is located approximately 12 miles (19 km) northwest of downtown Charleston.
+Transportation options from the airport include taxis, ride-sharing services (Uber and Lyft), and rental cars.
+CARTA also provides bus service from the airport to downtown Charleston via Route 27.
+The journey by bus takes approximately 45-60 minutes.

 Attractions